 Description of Fitch ratings*

 According to Fitch’s description of its Issuer Default Rating (IDR) rating scale, IDRs opine on an entity’s relative vulnerability to default (including by way of a distressed debt exchange) on financial obligations.
 According to Fitch, an A: High credit quality rating on this scale denotes expectation of low default risk.
 The capacity for payment of financial instruments is considered strong.
 This capacity may, nevertheless, be more vulnerable to adverse business or economic conditions than is the case for higher ratings.
+According to Fitch, a BBB: Good credit quality rating indicates that expectations of default risk are currently low.
+The capacity for payment of financial commitments is considered adequate, but adverse business or economic conditions are more likely to impair this capacity.
 Fitch may use modifiers “+” or “-” to denote relative status within major ratings categories.

 According to Fitch’s description of its short-term issuer or obligation rating scale, such ratings are based in all cases on the short-term vulnerability to default of the rated entity and relates to the capacity to meet financial obligations in accordance with the documentation governing the relevant obligation.
 According to Fitch a rating of F1: Highest Short-Term Credit Quality indicates the strongest intrinsic capacity for timely payment of financial commitments; may have an added “+” to denote any exceptionally strong credit feature.